List of churches in Nord-Hålogaland: Nord-Troms prosti

+The old Tromsø prosti was established after the Reformation in Norway in 1589, and at that time, it was part of the Diocese of Nidaros.
+The deanery originally encompassed the northern part of Troms county.
+It was considered to be one parish with 8 churches and a total of 4 priests for the whole deanery.
+Around 1750, the deanery was divided with the creation of the new Senjen prosti in the central part of the county.
+In 1776, the deanery was divided into four parishes: Tromsø, Karlsøy, Lyngen, and Skjervøy.
+In 1844, the new Diocese of Hålogaland was established, with its seat at Tromsø Cathedral.
+After this, the parish of Tromsø was removed from Tromsø prosti and moved into the new Tromsø stiftsprosti (arch-deanery) since it was the seat of the Diocese.
+This left Karlsøy, Lyngen, and Skjervøy in Tromsø prosti.
+On 18 October 1856 the new parish of Balsfjord was established, and then on 10 November 1860, the new parish of Tromsøysund was established and both of these areas were removed from the Tromsø stiftsprosti (arch-deanery) and moved to the Tromsø prosti (deanery).
+A royal resolution on 19 May 1922 changed the deanery name from "Tromsø prosti" to "Troms prosti".
+In 1963, the Tromsøysund parish was transferred from Troms prosti (back) to Tromsø domprosti.
+In the late 1970s, the parish of Karlsøy was also moved from Troms prosti to Tromsø domprosti.
+In 1998, the new Indre Troms prosti was established and the churches in Balsfjord Municipality were transferred from Troms prosti to the new deanery.
+At the same time, the name of this deanery was changed from Troms prosti to Nord-Troms prosti.

 Senja prosti

-This deanery (prosti) covers three municipalities on and around the island of Senja.
-The deanery is headquartered in the town of Finnsnes in Lenvik Municipality.
-The deanery includes the municipalities of Dyrøy, Senja, and Sørreisa.
-The deanery was established around the year 1750 when the large Tromsø domprosti was divided and the southern part became the new Senjens prosti.
-On 1 January 1860, the southern part of the deanery was split off to become the new Trondenes prosti.
-A royal resolution by the King on 19 May 1922 changed the name of the deanery from Senjen to Senja.
+This deanery (prosti) covers eight municipalities on the island of Senja and the central part of Troms county including the municipalities of Balsfjord, Bardu, Dyrøy, Lavangen, Målselv, Salangen, Senja, and Sørreisa.
+The deanery is headquartered at Finnsnes Church in the town of Finnsnes in Senja Municipality.

+The deanery was established around the year 1750 when the large Tromsø prosti was divided and the southern part became the new Senjens prosti.
+On 1 January 1860, the southern part of the deanery was split off to become the new Trondenes prosti, leaving Senjen prosti with the parishes of Berg, Tranøy, Lenvik, and Målselv.
+A royal resolution on 19 May 1922 changed the deanery name from "Senjen prosti" to "Senja prosti".

 On 1 January 2020, the old Indre Troms prosti was merged with Senja prosti.
 Indre Troms was in existence from 1998 until 2019.
 It covered five municipalities in the southeastern part of Troms county: Balsfjord, Bardu, Lavangen, Målselv, and Salangen.
-The deanery was headquartered in the village of Bardufoss in Målselv Municipality.
+The deanery was headquartered at in the village of Bardufoss in Målselv Municipality.
 The deanery was created in 1998 by transferring Bardu and Målselv municipalities from Senja prosti, Balsfjord from Troms prosti, and Lavangen and Salangen from Trondenes prosti.
 The old Troms prosti was renamed Nord-Troms prosti at the same time.